-Patients should be managed by symptomatic and supportive care following NSAID overdose, There are no specific antidotes.
-Emesis and/or activated charcoal (60 to 100 g in adults, 1 to 2 g/kg in children) and/or osmotic cathartic maybe indicated in patients seen within 4 hours of ingestion with symptoms or following a large overdose (5 to 10 times the usual dose).
+Manage patients with symptomatic and supportive care following an NSAID overdosage.
+There are no specific antidotes.
+Consider emesis and/or activated charcoal (60 to 100 grams in adults, 1 to 2 grams per kg of body weight in pediatric patients) and/or osmotic cathartic in symptomatic patients seen within four hours of ingestion or in patients with a large overdosage (5 to 10-times the recommended dosage).
 Forced diuresis, alkalinization of urine, hemodialysis, or hemoperfusion may not be useful due to high protein binding.

 Additional Daypro Alta Information